-The Company has put in place a Code of Conduct, which is applicable to all the employees to adhere and uphold the standards contained therein.
+The Company has put in place a Code of Conduct that covers Human rights issues, which is applicable to all the employees to adhere and uphold the standards contained therein.

 2. Employee categories that are covered by the human rights policies of the business - Permanent / Contract / Casual